chrisnoonan98675/site/_drafts/xl-deploy/how-to/create-an-environment-in-xl-deploy.markdown

 1. To add a new dictionary:
     1. Select **Add new dictionary**.
     1. In the **Dictionary name** box, enter a unique name for the dictionary.
     1. In the **New key** and **New value** boxes, enter a key and its corresponding value.
 Click **Add** to add the key-value pair to the dictionary.
-Repeat this for all key-value pairs that you want to add.
+Repeat this process for all key-value pairs that you want to add.
     1. Click **Add to environment** to add the dictionary to the environment.

         To add another new dictionary to the environment, repeat the same steps.